helix-editor/helix/helix-web/README.md

 ## Ideas for down the road:

-* embed themes
-* load/write configuration to/from web storage
 * restore `tree-sitter` grammars integration
 * restore/replace diff'ing (probably without `git`)
 * web workers for some operations